 WordPress SEO Tools/Plugins

-Just like any good WordPress plugin I think the time has finally come for this plugin as well.
-In the last two months WordPress SEO by yoast plugin changed significantly.
-With lots of update and feature removal this is nothing like the plugin that we all liked before.
+Just like any good WordPress plugin, I think the time has finally come for this plugin as well.
+In the last two months, WordPress SEO by Yoast plugin changed significantly.
+With lots of updates and feature removal, this is nothing like the plugin that we all liked before.
 If you check the Reviews you will see how many sites it broke since version 3.0 including mine.
 I got so upset I contacted WordPress to make sure that he is still the author of this plugin.
 And here is what they replied,

 Joost has not sold his main plugin.
 He has a development team.